-- (a) Subject to clause 4 (Exceptions), a Designated Person may not Deal in Company Securities during the following designated Black-out Periods: - (i) the period two weeks prior to, and 24 hours after the release of the Company's quarterly results; - (ii) the period two weeks prior to, and 24 hours after the release of the Company's half-year results; - (iii) the period two weeks prior to, and 24 hours after the release of the Company's full-year results; - (iv) the 21 calendar days up to and including the date of the Annual General Meeting; and - (v) any other period determined by the Chair in consultation with the Company Secretary to be a Black-out Period from time to time. - (b) In addition to the restrictions in clause 3.2(a), a Designated Person may not Deal in Company Securities at any time if he or she has: - (i) information that he or she knows, or ought reasonably to know, is Inside Information; or - (ii) not complied with clause 5 (Notice of Dealing in Company Securities).
+- (a) Subject to clause 4 (Exceptions), a Designated Person may not Deal in Company Securities during the following designated Black-out Periods: - (i) the period two weeks prior to, and 24 hours after the release of the Company's half-year results; - (ii) the period two weeks prior to, and 24 hours after the release of the Company's full-year results; and - (iii) any other period determined by the Chair in consultation with the Company Secretary to be a Black-out Period from time to time. - (b) In addition to the restrictions in clause 3.2(a), a Designated Person may not Deal in Company Securities at any time if he or she has: - (i) information that he or she knows, or ought reasonably to know, is Inside Information; or - (ii) not complied with clause 5 (Notice of Dealing in Company Securities).